Viewed 21421 times

 Large-sized broken wheat has a firm texture.
 It can be used as a cereal, or in casseroles, salads and stuffing.
 Toast them to boost the flavour and shorten the cooking time.

 Medium-sized wheat kernels are usually used for savoury preparations like upma or namkeen dalia.

 Fine-sized broken wheat

 Small, crushed wheat kernels have a firm and fine texture.
 These are usually used to prepare broken wheat kheer or sweet lapsi with milk.

 Cooked broken wheat (dalia)

-To cook broken wheat, first clean and wash them well with water.
-Drain using a thin strainer and then soak them in water for 20-30 minutes.
-In a deep pan, add the soaked broken wheat along with the water and salt and add more water till it covers the broken wheat well.
+To cook broken wheat, first clean and wash well with water.
+Drain using a thin strainer and then soak in water for 20-30 minutes.
+In a deep pan, add the soaked broken wheat along with water and salt.
+There should be enough water to cover the wheat well.
 Boil on a medium flame and simmer, stirring in between till the broken wheat turns soft and is cooked well.
 Drain the excess water (if present) and use as required.

 • Read the labels and the expiry date before buying.